Jeiwan/uniswapv3-book/src/milestone_0/introduction-to-markets.md

 assets to sell them on exchanges.
 For this job market makers are paid by exchanges. **Market makers make money on providing liquidity to exchanges**.

-## How decentralized exchanges work
+## How Decentralized Exchanges Work

 Don't be surprised, decentralized exchanges also need liquidity.
 And they also need someone who provides it to traders of a wide variety of assets.
 However, this process cannot be handled in a centralized way. **A decentralized solution